 I started using Paula’s Choice Calm product line, which helped minimize the redness to a degree.
-However, when I woke up a last week with a huge flare up over my cheeks I was done.
+However, when I woke up last week with a huge flare-up over my cheeks I was done.
 DONE!
-Diet playing a huge part in rosacea flare ups, I was beyond frustrated because I have eliminated all the foods that are known to make rosacea worse, like dairy, vinegar, spicy foods, sugar, gluten, and so on.
+Diet playing a huge part in rosacea flare-ups, I was beyond frustrated because I have eliminated all the foods that are known to make rosacea worse, like dairy, vinegar, spicy foods, sugar, gluten, and so on.
 I couldn’t even remember the last time I had a drink, another known trigger.
 Desperate, I googled “natural treatments for rosacea” and learned about the use of honey.

 Honey: The skin care secret hiding in your pantry